jchatel/quickmail-next-docs/linkedin/sending-linkedin-connection-requests.md

 💡 The number of LinkedIn accounts that you can add will depend on your plan.
 It's 1 for Basic, 5 for Pro, and 15 for Expert.

-**In this article:**

-- How does sending a LinkedIn connection request work?

-- Understanding LinkedIn policies for sending connection requests with a message

-- How many LinkedIn connection requests can I send?

-- How to add a LinkedIn Connection Step to a campaign

-- How to cancel a pending LinkedIn connection request

-- How to see which LinkedIn account sent a connection request

-- How can I change the daily limit for sending LinkedIn connection requests?

 ## How does sending a LinkedIn connection request work?

 Two types of connection requests can be added to the Connection Request steps, personalized connection requests and blank connection requests.